 Rome for a bit, back in 1993, taking the time to experiment

-with two more illustration styles and a comic strip, all of
+with various techniques (including a comic strip), all of

 focuses coming and going.
 It’s not that I do it all—but these